British Indian Army: First World War

-Nearly 700,000 troops then served in the Middle East, fighting against the Turks in the Mesopotamian campaign.
+Nearly 700,000 troops then served in the Middle East, fighting against the Ottoman Empire in the Mesopotamian campaign.
 There they were short of transportation for resupply and operated in extremely hot and dusty conditions.
-Led by Major General Sir Charles Townshend, they pushed on to capture Baghdad but they were repulsed by Ottoman forces.
+Led by Major General Sir Charles Townshend, they pushed on to capture Baghdad but they were repulsed by Ottoman forces at the Siege of Kut.

-In the First World War the Indian Army saw extensive active service, including on the Western Front, notably in the Battle of Neuve Chapelle, participated in the Battle of Gallipoli and Sinai and Palestine Campaign.
-Furthermore, it fought in the Siege of Kut of the Mesopotamian Campaign, and campaigned in East Africa, including the Battle of Tanga.
+As the war continued the Indian Army continued to see extensive service, including on the Western Front, notably in the Battle of Neuve Chapelle, participated in the Battle of Gallipoli and Sinai and Palestine Campaign.
+It also campaigned in East Africa, including the Battle of Tanga.

 Participants from the Indian subcontinent won 13,000 medals, including 12 Victoria Crosses.
 By the end of the war a total of 47,746 Indians had been reported dead or missing; 65,126 were wounded.

 Also serving in the First World War were so-called "Imperial Service Troops", provided by the semi-autonomous Princely States.
 About 21,000 were raised in the First World War, mainly consisting of Sikhs of Punjab and Rajputs from Rajputana (such as the Bikaner Camel Corps and the Hyderabad, Mysore and Jodhpur Lancers of the Imperial Service Cavalry Brigade).
 These forces played a prominent role in the Sinai and Palestine Campaign.